rlivingsus/misc/AllBooks.md

 - Klune, TJ: The House in the Cerulean Sea; Under the Whispering Door
 - Knight, Phil: Shoe Dog
 - Kohanek, Jeffrey: Fate of Wizardom
 - Kolker, Claudia: The Immigrant Advantage
+- Kondo, Marie: The Life Changing Magic of Tidying Up
 - Koppel, Ted: Lights Out
 - Kowal, Mary: The Calculating Stars
 - Krakauer, John: Into the Wild